biomedia-mira/causal-gen/README.md

 3. Adjust HVAE hyperparameters needed for your dataset (input resolution, architecture, etc) in `src/hps.py`
 4. Train the HVAE mechanism as above, and train all other mechanisms (separately) using `src/pgm/train_pgm.py`

+Note: `src/pgm/train_cf.py` implements the optional counterfactual training/fine-tuning procedure outlined in Section 3.4 of the paper.
+This step may not be necessary if the model already performs well enough at counterfactual inference.

 If you'd like to make the HVAE more lightweight you can try reducing the number of blocks at each resolution and reducing the block width (hyperparameters `enc_arch`, `dec_arch`, and `width` found in `src/hps.py`).
 The block `version == "light"` in `src/vae.py` also uses half as much VRAM.

 To resume training from a checkpoint simply adjust the argument: `--resume=/path/to/your/checkpoint.pt`.